How to wash bath towels - keep them fresh, featherlike and 5-star standard after every wash

 (Image credit: Future PLC/Rachael Smith)

-'One tip that's good for every wash, including towels, is to never overfill the washing machine load when washing towels,' says Victoria Bennion, Head of Category (MDA) at Curry's.
+'One tip that's good for every wash, including towels, is to never overfill the washing machine load,' says Victoria Bennion, Head of Category (MDA) at Curry's.

-'This allows for them to have enough room to wash properly and ensures the spin function works properly to remove the most amount of excess water, allowing the towels to dry quicker post wash.'
+'This allows them to have enough room to wash thoroughly, and ensures the spin function works properly to remove excess water, allowing the towels to dry quicker post wash.'

 When washing towels with detergent, less is more.
 Too much can lead to soap and sud residue build-up that increases the chance of bacteria.

-T'o keep towels soft, make sure that all detergent is rinsed away to make sure no soap or residue is left in the fabric.'
+'To keep towels soft, make sure that all detergent is rinsed away to make sure no soap or residue is left in the fabric.
+Detergent residue build up causes towels to be less absorbent, hard and rough when they are dry.
+Adding an extra rinse or on Miele washing machines, the Water Plus option will help.'

 Contrary to popular belief adding fabric softer to a towel wash will not keep them soft in the long run.

-'Fabric softener eventually clogs the fabric and often contains animal fats which over time will contribute to blockages and mould forming in your washing machine which will reduce its performance and end up costing more environmentally and financially', says Laura Harnett, founder of Seep Eco Tools.
+'Fabric softener eventually clogs the fabric and often contains animal fats which over time will contribute to blockages and mould forming in your washing machine.
+This will reduce its performance and end up costing more, both environmentally and financially', says Laura Harnett, founder of Seep Eco Tools.

 'Fabric softener is also especially bad for towels as it coats the fabric and reduces absorbency.'